SFDR

 As an investment advisor to AIFM of Financial Products, FEV takes sustainability risks into account when advising the AIFM on investments.
 Sustainability risks are currently taken into account as part of the standard due diligence and risk assessment processes.

-In order to exclude investments with particularly high sustainability risks, FEV endeavors to the best of its ability to recommend investments to the AIFM it advises only if the investment fulfils certain sustainability preferences previously defined by the AIFM.
+In order to exclude investments with particularly high sustainability risks, FEV endeavours to the best of its ability to recommend investments to the AIFM it advises only if the investment fulfills certain sustainability preferences previously defined by the AIFM.

-II.
-No consideration of adverse impacts of investment decisions on sustainability factors/ (Article 4 SFDR)
+2. No consideration of adverse impacts of investment advice on sustainability factors (Article 4 para 5 lit. b) SFDR

-FEV does currently not consider principal adverse impacts of investment decisions on sustainability factors as part of its investment advisory services.
-This decision is based on the current lack of available and reliable data and is subject to regular review by the management of FEV at least once a year.
+FEV does not consider any adverse impacts of investment decisions on sustainability factors in its investment advice provided to all other clients.
+This decision is especially based on the current lack of available and reliable data and the associated costs and lack of resources.
+The decision is subject to regular review by the management of FEV at least once a year.

-However, this approach does not contradict FEV’s commitment to sustainability, in particular the consideration of FEV’s environmental footprint and the commitment to good governance principles in decision making processes as well as the consideration of sustainability risks.
-In addition, FEV pursues, if relevant and the required data is available and reliable, to avoid in line with the objectives of the respective AIFM in relation to the respective Financial Product any negative sustainability impact of the investments FEV is advising.
+However, this approach dies not contradict FEV’s commitment to sustainability, in particular the consideration of FEV’s environmental footprint and the commitment to good governance principles while decision making processes as well as the consideration of sustainability risks.
+In addition, FEV pursues, if relevant and the required data is available and reliable, to avoid in line with the objectives of the respective client in relation to the respective financial product any negative sustainability impact of the investments FEV is advising on.

 III.
 Transparency of remuneration policies in relation to the integration of sustainability risks (Article 5 SFDR)